ErickWeber/HelloGit/README.md

 # HelloGit
 test repository
 for learning Git
-adding edits to explore branchesnand committing
+adding edits to explore branches and committing